 Phase 1: Software and Hardware Introductions

 The first day we’ll start with the introduction of experimental design and construction methods, exploring the hardware and software tools prepared by the tutors.
-In 2017 this will include Arduino, Processing and Rhino/Grasshopper, technologies that can be used to design and build interactive installations and data-driven architectural projects.
-The programme will include a seminar to introduce Arduino, aimed at beginners with no prior knowledge.
+In 2018 this will include Rhino and Grasshopper, parametric design technologies that can be used to design and build complex structures and data-driven architectural projects.
+The programme will include a seminar to introduce scripting, aimed at beginners with no prior knowledge.
 Participants will be given some basic design challenges to start the conceptual development of the workshop thematics.
 A pecha-kucha styled powerpoint presentation will conclude this phase and will inform a discussion by all workshop participants and tutors to decide which concepts will be taken forward for further development and implementation.

 Phase 2: Design + Testing

-The second phase will focus on the collective development of design+build methods, working on software and hardware tools, possible installation designs and site preparation.
+The second phase will focus on the collective development of our design+build, working on digital design and 1:1 material testing, prototyping possible dwelling designs and site preparation.
 Participants will form larger groups, and we willl select a site within the Hooke Park campus and forest, for which essential data such as terrain measurements will need to be collected.

 Phase 3: Design + Build

-The final phase of the workshop will concentrate on the implementation of the group’s innovative design+build method, using digitally controlled devices in combination with construction activities by all participants.
-Manufacturing of the installation components will happen in parallel with the digitally directed assembly on site.
-Once installed within the forest, we will conduct a series of tests and speculations to investigate scenarios of interaction, using the information generated in the newly constructed 'data-space' to influence the human activities around the installation and to generate data recordings in the form of intricate architectural drawings and 3d models.
+The final phase of the workshop will concentrate on the implementation of the group’s innovative design+build method, using computer-aided fabrication equipment available at Hooke Park in combination with construction activities by all participants.
+Manufacturing of the structure's components will happen in parallel with the assembly within the workshop space, manufacturing an enclosure that can be transported to site.
+Once installed within the forest, we will conduct a series of tests and speculations to investigate scenarios of inhabitation, using our own bodies and activities including sleeping overnight during the last night of the workshop.